 6. Roles and Responsibilities

 6.1 Employees

-Employees are responsible and accountable for managing risks on a daily basis by adhering to MMA's policies and procedures and reporting identified risks or concerns to their appropriate line manager immediately - both in relation to hazard risks and business risks.
+Employees are responsible for managing risks on a day-to-day basis by adhering to MMA's risk management policies and internal control systems and by reporting identified risks to their appropriate line manager immediately.